 A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
+Select all misappropriations on the listing, obtain supporting documentation, and observe that the Entity reported the misappropriation(s) to the legislative auditor and the Entity attorney of the parish in which the Entity is domiciled as required by R.S.
 24:523.

-Finding: Procedure performed without exception.
-There were no misappropriation of public funds or assets during the fiscal year.
+Finding: Not applicable.
+The Council did not have any misappropriations of public funds and assets during the fiscal period.

-B. Observe that the entity has posted, on its premises and website, the notice required by R.S.
+B. Observe that the Entity has posted, on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.